 And that’s been the theme the last year or two for me.
 Just buying time.

 But you know like us all, I still spend time to survive and hopefully give.
-Two updates on work releases:
+Two updates on passion projects:

 I wouldn’t trade the time I spent with August.
 It was time well spent.
 A legacy and friendship I am grateful for.
 Grateful that he pulled me into his hurricane, into his vision.